August is RPGaDay month. Yep, a month solid of RPG-related posts, answering these questions:

 That said, I think printing will always have a place.
 When I do eventually run Ghostbusters, I want to have physical equipment cards on the table (including some homebrewed ones for new gadgets that may or may not work) because I think they’ll add to the fun of the game.
 (And, to be honest, I’m just as tempted to try code up a good WYSWIG card editor app for Mac OSX, since none exists right now, from what I can tell.
 If you know different, let me know!)

 Playbooks have been around for a while, I think.
 My first encounter with them was in a borrowed copy of Apocalypse World, though I think they were also in Beyond the Wall and in some other games.
 They’re a great idea.
-Check out this example, from the Apocalypse World system (and taken from this freely available file):
+Check out this example, from the Apocalypse World system (and taken from the official Battlebabe playbook):

 Just for the sake of a couple of examples of how these things can be organized, here’s the 2nd edition Apocalypse World version of the same Playbook (with a lot more white space, and folded into a booklet instead of a pamphlet:

 … and while the playbooks from Beyond the Wall seem not to be freely available for legal download online, fan-made examples are easily found online.
 Here’s one (in the form of a blog post) for the Self-Taught Mage archetype (click on the image to visit the page and see the playbook):